-Fire Fighting

-- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire. - Prevent, by any means available, spillage from entering drains or water courses. - Use fire fighting procedures suitable for surrounding area. - DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - Equipment should be thoroughly decontaminated after use.

-carbon dioxide (CO2) hydrogen chloride phosgene

-nitrogen oxides (NOx)
+Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear full body protective clothing with breathing apparatus.
+Prevent, by any means available, spillage from entering drains or water course.
+Use water delivered as a fine spray to control fire and cool adjacent area.
+Avoid spraying water onto liquid pools.
+DO NOT approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location.
+If safe to do so, remove containers from path of fire.
+Fire/Explosion Hazard Combustible.
+Slight fire hazard when exposed to heat or flame.
+Heating may cause expansion or decomposition leading to violent rupture of containers.
+On combustion, may emit toxic fumes of carbon monoxide (CO).
+May emit acrid smoke.
+Mists containing combustible materials may be explosive.
+Combustion products include: carbon dioxide (CO2) hydrogen chloride phosgene nitrogen oxides (NOx) other pyrolysis products typical of burning organic material.
+HAZCHEM •3Z

-Fire/Explosion Hazard

-- other pyrolysis products typical of burning organic material ► The material is not readily combustible under normal conditions. - ▶ However, it will break down under fire conditions and the organic component may burn. - Not considered to be a significant fire risk. - ▶ Heat may cause expansion or decomposition with violent rupture of containers. - ▶ Decomposes on heating and may produce toxic fumes of carbon monoxide (CO). - May emit acrid smoke

-Decomposes on heating and produces:

-HAZCHEM